litagin02/anime_speaker_embedding/README.md

 print(embedding.shape)  # np.array with shape (192,)
 ```

-See [assets/example.ipynb](assets/example.ipynb) for some usage and visualization examples.
+See [example.ipynb](example.ipynb) for some usage and visualization examples.

 ## Model Details